MAGICGrants/so-simple-theme/funds/voting.md

 * For technical questions, please contact info@magicgrants.org.
 * Do NOT share your voting link with anyone else.
 * If you have not yet received a voting email more than 24 hours after the intended launch time, please email info@magicgrants.org for assistance.
+* If you did not register your email with CIVS before the poll started, you will see a link to the poll after registering.
+Confirm the supervisor is info@magicgrants.org.

 ## For the MAGIC Board